Connelito/Excel-Kickstarter-Analysis/README.md

 ## Statistical Analysis

 If one were to describe a successful crowdfunding campaign, most people would use the number of campaign backers as a metric of success.
-One of the most efficient ways to characterize a quantitative metric, such as the number of campaign backers, is by creating a summary statistics table.
+One of the most efficient ways to characterize a quantitative metric, such as the number of campaign backers, is by creating a summary statistics table.<br>

   ![Backers Outcomes](Images/backers_outcome.png)